Warli painting: In contemporary culture

 The lack of regular artistic activity explains the traditional tribal sense of style for their paintings.
 In the 1970s, this ritual art took a radical turn when Jivya Soma Mashe and his son Balu Mashe started to paint.
 They painted not for ritual purposes, but because of their artistic pursuits.
 Jivya is known as the modern father of Warli painting.
 Since the 1970s, Warli painting has moved onto paper and canvas.

-Coca-Cola India launched a campaign featuring Warli paintings in order to highlight the ancient culture and represent a sense of togetherness.
-The campaign was called "Come Home on Deepawali" and specifically targeted the modern youth.
+In 2016, Coca-Cola India launched a campaign called "Come Home on Deepawali", which featured Warli paintings.
+The campaign targeted the youth demographics.
 The campaign included advertising on traditional mass media, combined with radio, the Internet, and out-of-home media.

-The Manik Public School at Maniknagar, Karnataka, dedicated a large wall of their academic block to preserve Indian heritage by hosting India's largest Warli art painting.
-Famous Warli artist Avanti Sandeep Kulkarni designed and hand-painted the school's vision, values, and activities using the Warli culture and themes.
-Sections of painting were dedicated to showcasing Warli traditions.
-The India Book of Records recognized the record.